hapax/hapax.github.io/assets/simple-physics.md

 This is neither a point nor a line, but somewhere in between!

-*Self-similarity.* We have just discovered *fractals*: objects whose box-counting dimension is larger than the dimensionality of objects they are made out of.
+*Self-similarity.* We have just discovered *fractals*: objects whose fractal dimension is different from the dimensionality of objects they are made out of.
-The Cantor set also exhibits a characteristic (though not necessary) feature of fractals, namely that it is *self-similar*.
+The Cantor set also exhibits a characteristic feature of fractals, namely that it is *self-similar*.
 By construction, the section of the Cantor set from $[0, 1/3]$ looks the same as the whole thing, but scaled down by $1/3$.
-This is not an accident, but rather, a feature of scaling laws in general.
+This is not an accident, but rather, a feature of scaling laws in general!
 If a quantity $A$ scales with some quantity $x$ as

 $$